finejackie/finejackie/README.md

 - 👋 Hi, I’m @finejackie
-- 👀 I’m interested in python, entertainment, reading, and cannabis benefits
+- 👀 I’m interested in front end and back end dev, entertainment, reading thriller books, problem solving, and all animals
-- 🌱 I’m currently learning MIS, Python, Digital Marketing, and Strategic Management
-- 💞️ I’m looking to enhance my coding skills and collaborate with like minded individuals and professionals
+- 💞️ I’m looking to find my niche in the coding world
 <!---
 finejackie/finejackie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.